 What not to do

-Too often, the process is set back by internal teams struggling to approve copy when they already have their hands full.
-If your marketing team isn’t fleshed out, a marketing manager with other responsibilities may get stuck trying to prepare copy themselves.
+Too often, busy internal teams have hard times approving copy, setting rebrands back.
+Without a robust marketing team, managers with other responsibilities may get stuck preparing copy themselves.
 This results in feedback loops and a stunted, piecemeal process while your agency attempts to finalize the design.

-Even if your copy is prepared beforehand, it still may not be web-optimized.
-Providing a paragraph when a snippet is needed or being too technical in your writing can result in excessive edits and a prolonged back-and-forth as both parties revise the copy to ready it for the web.
+Even if you have prepared your copy in advance, it may not be web-optimized.
+Providing a paragraph when a sentence is needed or being too technical in your writing can result in excessive edits and a prolonged back-and-forth as both parties revise the copy to ready it for the internet.